prabh8331/Python_projects/Python100daycode/Day5/Readme.md

 <details>
     <summary>Logic:</summary>
-    When the number is divisible by 3 then instead of printing the number   it should print "Fizz".\n When the number is divisible by 5, then instead of printing the number  it should print "Buzz".\n And if the number is divisible by both 3 and 5 e.g. 15 then instead of  the number it should print "FizzBuzz"
+    When the number is divisible by 3 then instead of printing the number   it should print "Fizz".<br>
+    When the number is divisible by 5, then instead of printing the number  it should print "Buzz".<br>
+    And if the number is divisible by both 3 and 5 e.g. 15 then instead of  the number it should print "FizzBuzz"
 </details>